Alfred Newbould

-Alfred Ernest Newbould (24 October 1873 – 25 April 1952) was a British cinematographer and Liberal politician.
+Alfred Ernest Newbould (24 October 1873 – 25 April 1952) was a British cinematographer and a politician of the Liberal Party.

 Family and education

 Newbould was born in Burton upon Trent in Staffordshire, the son of J. J. Newbould from the nearby village of Tatenhill.
 He was educated at Burton Grammar School.
 He was married twice, first in 1909 to Grace Lucy Kirby.
 They were divorced in November 1929.
-Just a few days after his divorce was made absolute, Newbould married Dorothy Irene Pugh by whom he already had one son, born early in 1929.
+Just a few days after his divorce was made official, Newbould married Dorothy Irene Pugh by whom he already had one son, born early in 1929.

 Career

 Newbould originally joined the British Army as a trooper in the 1st Royal Dragoons and fought in the Second Boer War, but his main profession was in the developing entertainment industry, the cinema.
 He was a director of Provincial Cinematograph Theatres and worked for Gaumont British as a publicist.
 He was also a Chairman and Director of Associated Provincial Picture Houses Ltd; a director of London Film Company Ltd and director of Fenning's Film Service Ltd. He was sometime Chairman and later President of the Cinematograph Exhibitors' Association of Great Britain and Ireland, Chairman of the Cinematograph Trade Council and a member of the Entertainment Industry Committee.
 He was said to act as the Cinema Trades unofficial representative in the House of Commons.